 Understand that job searching is full-time work

 Fruitful job searching is a full-time job.
 Apply the same urgent, proactive nature you would use while executing a project for your boss.
-Check job boards daily, reach out to recruiters and contacts after submitting your application.
+Check job boards daily, and reach out to recruiters and contacts after submitting your application.
 Since we are in the midst of a pandemic, it is best to apply for more positions than during normal times.
 Spread your net wide and leave no stone unturned.
 Make time each day to exhaust all avenues.

 Keep your digital presence current